A method for generating realistic correlation matrices: Applications

 \subsection{Clustering}

-As an additional example, we consider the PAM algorithm \citep{Kaufman1990} to cluster data which has known structure but different levels of noise.
-We use the adjusted Rand statistic \citep{rand,Yeung} to measure the degree of concordance between the clustering output and the truth.
+As an additional example, we consider the PAM algorithm [\citet {Kaufman1990}] to cluster data which has known structure but different levels of noise.
+We use the adjusted Rand statistic [\citet{rand}, \citet{Yeung}] to measure the degree of concordance between the clustering output and the truth.
 Using silhouette width, the unsupervised PAM algorithm will give the optimal number of clusters.
 The adjusted Rand statistic models the degree of concordance between the PAM results and the truth.
 An adjusted Rand of 1 indicates perfect concordance; an adjusted Rand of zero indicates a random partition.
 For each of the models we tested, we created the correlation matrix (including noise) using an appropriately customized algorithm.

-\subsubsection{Clustering Results from Simulation}
+\subsubsection{Clustering results from simulation}

-Using the hub Correlation structure discussed in Subsection \ref{subsubhub}, we are required to choose a method to fill out the rest of the correlation matrix.
+Using the hub correlation structure discussed in Section \ref {subsubhub}, we are required to choose a method to fill out the rest of the correlation matrix.
 We use the Toeplitz structure as discussed in Algorithm \ref{AlgorithmToeplitzHub} with the parameter settings below.
-All simulations were done in the three cluster setting with groups of size: $g_1=100, g_2=50, g_3=80$.
-Recall that with the hub-Toeplitz correlation, the correlation values descend according to some power (here linearly) from a specified maximum to a specified minimum correlation.

-For each of the scenarios above, we simulated 1000 correlation matrices.
+All simulations were done in the three cluster setting with groups of the following size: $g_1=100, g_2=50, g_3=80$.
+Recall that with the hub-Toeplitz correlation, the correlation values descend according to some power (here linearly) from a specified maximum to a specified minimum correlation (see Figure \ref{hTCheatmap}): \tabcolsep=0pt {\fontsize{10.5}{12.5}{\selectfont{ }}} For each of the scenarios above, we simulated 1000 correlation matrices.
 We then clustered the data using PAM; the clustering results were assessed by determining the number of clusters the algorithm produced (truth was 3 clusters) as well as the concordance between the clustering results and the truth (1 gives perfect concordance).